 - Sensor hubs from Shop.Valarm.net, which regularly send all sensor information to Tools.Valarm.net as often as you need it

-- 4-20 mA sensor adaptersz that connect to industrial strength, industry standard water sensors
+- 4-20 mA sensor adapters that connect to industrial strength, industry standard water sensors

-- Water quality sensor probes like the Georg Fischer GF Signet water conductivity sensors you see in the photos
+- Water quality sensor probes like the Georg Fischer GF Signet water conductivity sensors from Instrumart, which you see in the photos

 - Electrical power source – any combination of 110V mains, battery, or solar panel power